-Prerequisite(s): 1 of MAT105(Applied Algebra), MPL(Math Placement Level 3); YFM235(Foundations for Ministry with Youth and Families)
+Prerequisite(s): YFM235(Foundations for Ministry with Youth and Families)

 The internship centers around 150 hours of supervised leadership practice focused on youth and families, fulfilled in partnership with a congregation or other approved ministry setting.
 A formal learning agreement as well as the development of a professional portfolio round out the internship experience.